selabs-ur1/doodle/Readme.md

 Like that, if the url of our forecast microservice change, we will only need to change this line for the all api.

 Now we can create a new endpoint, so that our front-end application can get the forecast through the doodle api.
-Like the other endpoints in this application, we create a new file dedicated to the forecast under api\src\main\java\fr\istic\tlc\resources folder, we called it WeatherResourcesEx.java
+Like the other endpoints in this application, we create a new file dedicated to the forecast under [resources](https://github.com/selabs-ur1/doodle/tree/master/api/src/main/java/fr/istic/tlc/resources) folder, we called it WeatherResourcesEx.java

 ```java